NGC 1375

 NGC 1375 is a barred lenticular galaxy in the constellation Fornax discovered by John Herschel on November 29, 1837.
-It is believed to be a member of the Fornax Cluster.

 Distance and diameter estimates

 It is at an estimated distance of 28 million light years.
 This distance is calculated from its estimated recession velocity, the lowest one in the entire Fornax Cluster, about 643 km/s.
 This led to uncertainties about its membership in the Fornax Cluster and also means that it is uncertain whether it forms a pair with another nearby galaxy in the night sky, NGC 1374.
 NGC 1375 may be a foreground galaxy that has nothing to do with the Fornax Cluster.